Samip-Nepal/css-level-4-pratice/README.md

 now ,use flexbox to place them all spaced equally in single line.
-2)use flexbox to center one div inside another div. which has higher priority -align items or align self.
+2)use flexbox to center one div inside another div. which has higher priority -align items or align self. align self because align item is based in container and self is indiviual align